UKHomeOffice/hof-db-table-replacer/README.md

 The script retrieves a CSV formatted file from a given location, validates against given rules and then replaces a lookup table using the CSV rows.
 On success or failure the script will send appropriate notification messages.

+This script only makes certain assumptions about the service it will update the RDS lookup table for:

+1. That the service runs an RDS (e.g PostgreSQL database).
+2. That the service's RDS has a named table with at least columns 'id', 'url' and 'created_at' where http(s) links to CSV data can be fetched from.
+3. That the service's RDS has an existing, named table with the appropriate columns that can be dropped and replaced completely by a copy containing the latest CSV data.
+4. That the script will need to autheticate with Keycloak and provide a token with its incoming data request, or the data source requires no authentication.
+See [Keycloak](#keycloak).

 This repository currently offers either [pg-promise](https://vitaly-t.github.io/pg-promise/index.html) or [knex.js](https://knexjs.org/) to handle db connection and query building.
 You can configure the client and model used using environment variables.

 Some [documentation of the high level design process for the lookup replacer](https://collaboration.homeoffice.gov.uk/display/DSASS/High+Level+Ellaboration+-+IMB-68) can be found in the HOF Confluence.